TuTaRdrgZ/TuTaRdrgZ/README.md

 # Hello There! 👋

-I'm a passionate student at 42 Barcelona 🇪🇸.
+Welcome to my personal Github, Here you will see my trajectory throughout the 42 Cursus.

+## About Me 🚀

 I'm enthusiastic about programming and committed to learning and growing as a developer.

-## About Me 🚀

-I'm a dedicated student at 42 Barcelona, where I've acquired skills in programming, problem-solving, and collaborating on software projects.
+Currently student at 42 Barcelona 🇪🇸, where I've acquired skills in programming, problem-solving, and collaborating on software projects.
 I'm always eager to learn new technologies and take on exciting challenges in the world of development.

 ## Current Skills